$15 FLAT RATE SHIPPING, AUSTRALIA WIDE.

 English Pale Ales

-Also known as “extra special bitters”, English pale ales are notorious for their high level of bitterness and moderate to high malt flavours.
-English pale ales are generally more medium bodied, and often malt flavours are emphasised more than hops.
-Herbal, earthy and toasty flavours are the most common characteristics used to describe English pale ales.
+Also known as “extra special bitters,” English pale ales are notorious for their high level of bitterness and moderate to high malt flavors.
+English pale ales generally have a more medium body, with an emphasis on malt flavors over hops.
+People often describe English pale ales with herbal, earthy, and toasty flavours.

 American Pale Ales (APAs)